GaurRitika/SystemDesign/What is System Design?.md

-Perfect.
-We’ll begin from absolute zero — just like a real **university-level professor** would explain it in the first lecture of *“System Design 101.”*

----

-## 🎓 Lecture 1 — What Is System Design?

-Let’s imagine a simple story first.

----

 ### 📖 Storytime

 You build a small web app — say, a notes website where users can save their notes.